 Like Facebook, Instagram plays videos automatically without sound.
 Try to grab users’ attention instantly in your video content marketing.
 Make your videos visually eye-catching and engaging.
 Right off the bat, incorporate motion to engage viewers.
 Then supplement with text so users can watch whether they turn up the audio or not.
 Also try to take advantage of Stories, IGTV, Reels, and Lives to increase engagement and build a more significant following.

-One hundred eighty-seven million people use Twitter daily.
+One hundred eighty-seven million people use X every day.
 The largest demographic is 30 to 49-year-old males.
-Many are highly educated (and high earners).
-It’s still a top platform for debating current events and breaking news and driving discussions.
-Twitter’s also a great place for users to consume social and educational video content.
+Many are highly educated and high earners.
+Even after the change in leadership and the ensuing debates, it’s still a top platform for following current events and breaking news, and driving discussions.
+X is also a great place for users to consume social and educational video content.

 Over 500 hours of content are uploaded to YouTube every minute.
 Every month, the channel has over 2 billion logged-in users.
 The largest age group of users consists of 15 to 25-year-olds.
 In addition, 72% of all internet users use the channel, and 62% log in daily.
 Every day, people watch over a billion hours of video.
 These massive numbers make for enormous marketing opportunities.

 On YouTube, you can create a library of video content for your followers.
 By creating and publishing quality, creative, and educational content on a channel that your audience is seeking, you can grow a successful platform with a dedicated subscriber base.

 YouTube is also an excellent channel for building brand awareness.
 If your goal is to drive traffic back to your website, be strategic about how you produce, upload, and optimize your videos.
 You can also embed YouTube videos on your website.